Software-Aurora-Lab/DoppelTest/docs/source/installation.rst

 1. Clone the forked version of Baidu Apollo 7.0 from https://github.com/YuqiHuai/apollo

-    | In this forked version, we made slight adjustments that are not related to the AD stack.
+    .. note:: In this forked version, we made slight adjustments that are not related to the AD stack.

 2. At the root directory of Baidu Apollo, start up an Apollo container via ``./docker/scripts/dev_start.sh -l``